-A new actuarial analysis of Retiree Health Benefits as of July 1, 2010 disclosed that the actuarial accrued liability, which is the present value of benefits attributed to past service, is \$226.0 million.
+The most recent actuarial analysis of Retiree Health Benefits as of July 1, 2010 disclosed that the actuarial accrued liability, which is the present value of benefits attributed to past service, is \$226.0 million.
 The unfunded actuarial accrued liability of the Authority as of July 1, 2010 is \$106.3 million.
 The Authority contributions are, at a minimum, advance funded on an actuarially determined basis.
 For the Fiscal Year ended June 30, 2010, the Authority made contributions to both the ATU and Non-ATU programs of \$15.2 million, which was 10.2% of payroll.
-The new actuarial report Annual Required Contribution ("ARC") for Fiscal Year 2011 is \$14.0 million.
+The actuarial report Annual Required Contribution ("ARC") for Fiscal Year 2011 is \$14.0 million.
 The report also suggested an alternative, higher contribution for a quicker amortization of Unfunded Accrued Liability ("UAL"), at a level of \$16.1 million.
-The Authority has adopted the higher contribution level for Fiscal Year 2011, using 11.7% of payroll to achieve the \$16.1 million target.
+The Authority has adopted the higher contribution level for Fiscal Year 2011, using 11.49% of payroll to achieve the \$16.1 million target.
+The Authority has pre-funded its contribution for the Fiscal Year 2012 at \$16.2 million, based on the actuary's recommendation of 11.07% of projected \$146.2 million payroll.